 In our study: Metabolic demands, centre of mass movement and utilisation of aerobic power in elite adolescent tennis players during on-court drills (Björklund, Johansson et al, 2020) were investigated.

 Our main partner in this research project was Mid Sweden University, Östersund, Sweden.
 Please visit Frontiers by scanning the QR-code to the left for Open Access to the article.

 The aim of this cross-sectional study was to investigate isometric internal rotation, external rotation, abduction and eccentric external rotation strength and rotational range of motion in adolescent male and female competitive tennis players.
 The study was the 3rd paper to be published based on the SMASH cohort.

 Fitness testing in adolscent tennis players has been performed in Swedish Tennis for 10+ years across both gender and all ages on the regional and national level.
 In 2019, a summary presented in percentiles serving as a guideline for players and coaches was reported in cooperation with Swedish Tennis Association.

 The fitness testing includes Vo2 max, wingate, field tests, CMJ (a), medicine ball throws etcetera.
 To find out more about specific data, please contact us via e-mail.

-Based on the SMASH-cohort a study on athletic identity (AIMS) will be performed during 2020, a comparison to other adolescent athletes will also be performed.
+Based on the SMASH-cohort a study on athletic identity (AIMS) will be performed, a comparison to other adolescent athletes will also be performed in the future.
 There are many questions to be answered so we really look forward to this study and its contributions beyond the "classical" sports medicine approach.

 Stay on the look-out for more information to come!